Shoichi Sakata: Higher education and career

 one year before the experimental discovery of π → μν decay.

 Sakata moved to Nagoya Imperial University as a professor in October 1942 and remained there until his death.
-The name of the university was changed to Nagoya University in October 1947 after the end of the Pacific War (1945).
-Sakata reorganized his research group in Nagoya to be administrated under the democracy principle after the War.
+The university's name was changed to Nagoya University in October 1947 after the end of the Pacific War (1945).
+Sakata reorganized his research group in Nagoya to be administered under democratic principles after the War.